2021 World's Strongest Man

 The 2021 World's Strongest Man was the 44th edition of the World's Strongest Man competition, an event that took place in Sacramento, California from June 15 to June 20, 2021.
-The defending champion was Oleksii Novikov of Ukraine, however, he failed to progress to the final after coming fourth in his heat.
+The defending champion was Oleksii Novikov of Ukraine, though he failed to progress to the final after coming fourth in his heat.
 In so doing, he became the first World's Strongest Man reigning champion to compete at the following year's event and fail to qualify for the final since Magnús Ver Magnússon in the 1997 competition.
 The contest was won by Tom Stoltman who improved on his second place finish the previous year.
 Four-time champion Brian Shaw came second, returning to the podium after a 2 year absence, and Canada's Maxime Boudreault came third.

 Participants

 Graham Hicks of the UK withdrew the day before the competition began, and was replaced by Ervin Toots of Estonia.
 As a result, Gavin Bilton of the UK was moved from group 5 to group 1, and Toots took Bilton's place in group 5.

 Luke Richardson suffered a biceps injury during the first day of competition and withdrew.

 Terry Hollands suffered an injury during day 1 of the heats, and withdrew after 2 events.

 Chris van der Linde also withdrew from the competition after 2 events.